afs202005277/JetpackJoyride/README.md

 ## Game Description

 This project is based on the popular Android game Jetpack Joyride where the player, who has just stolen a jetpack, needs to escape from a laboratory.
 To achieve that, the player needs to dodge from obstacles like lasers and missiles.
-The game has no levels: the objective is to survive the longest time.
+The game has no levels: the objective is to survive the longest distance.

 ## Implemented Features